Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Implementation

-We implemented the \textit{proof module} (illustrated in \Cref{fig:sys-overview}), which exposes a set of RPC APIs to validators for DA commitment generation and one-step proof generation.
-During normal execution, the proof module is able to generate DA commitments by constructing the inter-transaction states directly from the transaction data or receipts.
-When a challenge starts, the proof module re-executes the transaction that is ultimately disputed, and interacts with the \RollupVM through the \texttt{EVMLogger} API, which records sufficient \RollupVM state information in each execution step.
-This information is then used to construct one-step states for intermediate commitments and to generate the final one-step proof.
-Our implementation of the proof module itself comprises of about \textasciitilde5,000 lines of Go code, including \textasciitilde1,000 lines for OSS construction, \textasciitilde1,000 lines for OSP definitions and encoding, and \textasciitilde3,000 lines for OSP generation.

-The OSP verifier in the L1 bridge comprises of verifier contracts and library contracts.
-To avoid exceeding the maximum contract size limit, instead of having one verifier contract that handles all types of one-step proof, we split the verifier into a \texttt{VerifierEntry} contract and a set of \texttt{Verifier} contracts.
-The \texttt{VerifierEntry} contract dispatches one-step proof verification requests to different proof-specific verifiers.
+The OSP verifier comprises of verifier contracts and library contracts.
+To avoid exceeding the maximum contract size limit, we split the verifier into a \texttt{VerifierEntry} contract and a set of \texttt{Verifier} contracts.
+The former dispatches OSP verification requests to different subproof-specific verifiers.
 The \texttt{Verifier} contract set consists of 8 different verifiers, each of which implements verification of several types of one-step proofs.
 The library contracts provide common utilities for all verifiers, including one-step proof definition and decoding, verification context, EVM gas metering, and EVM consensus parameters.
-The verifier is implemented in \textasciitilde4000 lines of Solidity code in total, including \textasciitilde2000 line-of-code for library contracts and \textasciitilde2000 line-of-code for all verifier contracts.
+The verifier is implemented in \textasciitilde4k lines of Solidity code.